FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 <br><br>

 ## API Documentation
 Because of the nature of the Ordio platform being a portal for fellow developers to build upon using the APIs, the API documentation is a very big vital part of making sure the project stays alive: Without clear documentation on how to use it, there's no point in keeping the service running if no one knows what to do with it.
-This is why I put a lot of time into geting the API documentation to a high level which will also be touched upon in my research later in the [Research](#research) chapter.
+This is why I put a lot of time into geting the API documentation to a high level which will also be touched upon in one of my Research topics.

 <br>